 Goodwill, Purchased Intangible Assets and Impairment Assessment.
 Purchased intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives, which generally range from six months to nine years.
 The carrying values of our intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value may not be fully recoverable.
 Recoverability of finite-lived intangible assets is measured by comparison of the carrying value of the asset to the future undiscounted cash flows the asset is expected to generate.
 Recoverability of indefinite-lived intangible assets is measured by comparison of the carrying value of the asset to its fair value.
 If the asset is considered to be impaired, the amount of any impairment is measured as the difference between the carrying value and the fair value.

 Goodwill represents the excess of the purchase price in a business combination over the fair value of the net tangible and intangible assets acquired.
 We assess goodwill for impairment annually during our third fiscal quarter and whenever events or changes in circumstances indicate the carrying value may not be fully recoverable.
 We have the option to perform an assessment of qualitative factors of impairment prior to necessitating a quantitative impairment test.
 The former is performed when the fair value of a reporting unit historically has significantly exceeded the carrying value of its net assets and, based on current operations, is expected to continue to do so.
 In the qualitative assessment, if we determine that it is more likely than not that the fair value of a reporting unit is less than the carrying value, a quantitative test is then performed, which involves a comparison of the estimated fair value of a reporting unit to its carrying value including goodwill.
-We determine the fair value of a reporting unit using the income approach which uses discounted cash flow ("DCF") analysis, the market approach when deemed appropriate and the necessary information is available, or a combination of both.
+We determine the fair value of a reporting unit using the income approach which uses discounted cash flow analysis, the market approach when deemed appropriate and the necessary information is available, or a combination of both.
 If the fair value of a reporting unit is less than its carrying value, a goodwill impairment charge is recorded for the difference.
-See Note 7 "Goodwill and Other Intangible Assets" for additional information.
-Any further impairment charges could have a material adverse effect on our operating results and net asset value in the quarter in which we recognize the impairment charge.
+See Note 7 “Goodwill and Purchased Intangible Assets” for additional information.
+Any further impairment charges could have a material adverse effect on our operating results and net asset value in the quarter and fiscal year in which we recognize the impairment charge.